Dave & Buster’s Entertainment (NASDAQ:PLAY) Updates Q2 2021 Earnings Guidance

-Dave & Buster’s Entertainment (NASDAQ:PLAY) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $- for the period.
+Dave & Buster’s Entertainment (NASDAQ:PLAY) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $335 million-350 million, compared to the consensus revenue estimate of $287.36 million.

-Dave & Buster’s Entertainment (NASDAQ:PLAY) last announced its quarterly earnings data on Wednesday, June 9th.
-The restaurant operator reported $0.40 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.16) by $0.56.
-Dave & Buster’s Entertainment had a negative net margin of 26.53% and a negative return on equity of 69.61%.
-The business had revenue of $265.34 million for the quarter, compared to analyst estimates of $257.98 million.
-During the same period in the prior year, the business posted ($1.37) earnings per share.
-Dave & Buster’s Entertainment’s revenue was up 66.0% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Dave & Buster’s Entertainment will post 0.3 EPS for the current year.
+A number of equities research analysts recently issued reports on PLAY shares.
+Piper Sandler boosted their price objective on Dave & Buster’s Entertainment from $49.00 to $53.00 and gave the company a neutral rating in a research note on Friday, June 11th.
+Truist Financial raised their price objective on shares of Dave & Buster’s Entertainment from $29.00 to $42.00 in a report on Thursday, April 1st.
+Wells Fargo & Company increased their target price on Dave & Buster’s Entertainment from $36.00 to $44.00 and gave the stock an underweight rating in a research report on Wednesday, June 9th.
+BMO Capital Markets boosted their target price on Dave & Buster’s Entertainment from $37.00 to $54.00 and gave the stock an outperform rating in a research report on Thursday, April 1st.
+Finally, William Blair upgraded shares of Dave & Buster’s Entertainment from a market perform rating to an outperform rating in a research report on Tuesday, April 20th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, four have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Dave & Buster’s Entertainment has a consensus rating of Hold and a consensus price target of $45.32.

-In other Dave & Buster’s Entertainment news, VP Michael Joseph Metzinger sold 4,431 shares of the stock in a transaction on Tuesday, June 8th.
-The shares were sold at an average price of $45.00, for a total value of $199,395.00.
-Following the completion of the sale, the vice president now owns 17,235 shares in the company, valued at $775,575.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Kevin M. Sheehan sold 5,000 shares of the stock in a transaction on Tuesday, April 6th.
-The shares were sold at an average price of $45.55, for a total transaction of $227,750.00.
-Following the completion of the sale, the director now owns 94,218 shares of the company’s stock, valued at approximately $4,291,629.90.
+In related news, Director Stephen M. King sold 15,000 shares of Dave & Buster’s Entertainment stock in a transaction dated Thursday, April 8th.
+The stock was sold at an average price of $44.53, for a total value of $667,950.00.
+Following the completion of the transaction, the director now owns 61,471 shares in the company, valued at $2,737,303.63.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Kevin M. Sheehan sold 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, April 6th.
+The stock was sold at an average price of $45.55, for a total value of $227,750.00.
+Following the sale, the director now directly owns 94,218 shares in the company, valued at $4,291,629.90.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 144,411 shares of company stock valued at $6,350,107.
-3.57% of the stock is owned by insiders.
+Insiders have sold a total of 144,411 shares of company stock worth $6,350,107 in the last 90 days.
+Company insiders own 3.57% of the company’s stock.

 Dave & Buster's Entertainment, Inc owns and operates entertainment and dining venues for adults and families.
 Its venues offer a menu of entrees and appetizers, as well as a selection of non-alcoholic and alcoholic beverages; and an assortment of entertainment attractions centered on playing games and watching live sports, and other televised events.